autonome/metafluff/contents/articles/the-11th-commandment-thou-shalt-not-redistribute-wealth-to-the-poor/index.md

 ---
 layout: post
-title: The 11th Commandment: Thou Shalt Not Redistribute Wealth to the Poor
+title: "The 11th Commandment: Thou Shalt Not Redistribute Wealth to the Poor"
 published_at: 2005-08-24
 date: 2005-08-24
 tags: Yahoo360